 I have taught the undergraduate courses Introduction to Geography at Lehman College and Asians in the Americas (Intro to Asian American Studies) at Hunter College.
 I was also a collaborator on two separate National Endowment for the Humanities (NEH) funded summer institutes: a K-12 educator program titled “Asian Americans in New York: Film and Literature,” and a CUNY-centered institute titled “Building Asian American Studies across the Community College Classroom.”

-Prior to my graduate study, I spent several years working as an environmental engineer, designing and monitoring systems used in the cleanup of various pollutants from the soil and groundwater at sites throughout Southern California.
+Prior to my graduate study, I worked as an environmental engineer, designing and monitoring systems used in the cleanup of soil and groundwater pollutants, and writing environmental reports on contaminated sites throughout Southern California.
 This experience exposed me to the inner workings of environmental policy administration as well as the ways in which language and knowledge are used as tools of both domination and resistance within these spheres.

 I received my Bachelor of Science degree in Engineering from Harvey Mudd College, in Claremont, CA. During my undergraduate education, I was heavily involved with the Claremont Colleges Asian American studies program and worked to create an Asian Pacific Islander mentoring program at Harvey Mudd.
 This work heavily influenced my ongoing involvement in social justice activism related to labor, transportation, immigration, and the environment.

 I was born and raised in, and remain deeply committed to, Southern California’s San Gabriel Valley.

 My research and writing focus on racial capitalism, environmental justice, environmental law and policy, political economy, and the state.
 I am also interested in digital research methods, the Digital Humanities, and critical approaches to and applications of Geographical Information Science (GIS).